Ernakulam district: Topography

 The district is divided into three parts: lowland, midland, and the highland that consist of seaboard, plains, and hills and forests respectively.
 20 percent of the total area are lowlands.
 The forests in the eastern part of the district are mostly remote, forming a part of the Anamalais.
-The highest peak is the Anamudi.
 The midland consists mainly of plain land and a group of islands that naturally drain water via backwaters and canals.
 The hilly or eastern portion is formed by a section of the Western Ghats.
 Muvattupuzha and Kothamangalam taluks, which were initially parts of the Kottayam district and constitute the highlands.
-Muvattupuzhayar and Periyar are the main rivers, of which the latter flows through Muvattupuzha, Aluva, Kunnathunad and Parur taluks.
+Muvattupuzha and Periyar are the main rivers, of which the latter flows through Muvattupuzha, Aluva, Kunnathunad and Parur taluks.
 During the rainy season these rivers are full and heavy floods affect the low-lying areas on the banks, but in the summer season, they generally go dry and narrow.
 The Periyar is stretched over a length of 229 km.